 Backing up your iPrism configuration stores all of your settings to a file on your local hard drive.
-If necessary, you can restore your settings from this file.
+You can also have this file sent to a system administrator, or uploaded to EdgeCloud, If necessary, you can restore your settings from this file.
 The data in backup files is encrypted for security.